stefan-apr/Word-Guess-Game/README.md

 The player can choose whether to include "Legacy" Seahawk players, or only "Modern Era" Seahawk players.
 (Active Seahawks in 2012 or later).

+(In other words, the "Modern" option is a subset of the "Legacy" option).

 Changing the difficulty level or the "Legacy/Modern Era" setting will result in the game being reset.
-The user will be prompted of this first.
+If they have taken any guesses, the user will be prompted of this.
+Resetting the game after taking a guess will result in a loss.

 Three hints are available if the user wants to use them.
 They are:
 1. The player's first name.
 2. The player's Seahawk career season span.
 3. The player's football position.

 If two or three hints are used, the win will not count.

+Hints cannot be used at all if the difficulty is set to "Difficult".

 When the game ends, a reset button will appear, and the player can initiate a new game if they want.